The library will provide tours to groups with advance notice.

 The Friends of Herrick District Library (FOHDL) are pleased to accept donations of books, magazines and audiovisual materials in good condition for addition to the library's collection or for sale at the Book Nook located in the lower level of the main library.
 Please bring your donations to the Reference Services Desk.
-To schedule a pick up of a large donation of materials, patrons may call 399.4227.

 Items we do not accept: National Geographic Magazines, musty materials, Reader's Digest Condensed books, encyclopedias more than five years old.

 The North Side Branch will accept limited donations of current materials.